AnderPijoan/vectorosm/README.md

 (go to project directory "vectorosm" and install the modules locally there.
 When using NPM, this will download the modules in the current directory.
 However, it has a -g flag for installing modules globally.)

-sudo npm install express
+npm install express

-sudo npm install pg
+npm install pg

-sudo npm install colors
+npm install colors

+npm install body-parser

 - MAKE PG MODULE ABLE TO CONNECT TO POSTGRES: